mogenius/docs/mogenius/docs/mogenius-platform/analytics.md

 # Analytics

 :::info
-This feature is coming soon.
+This feature will be available soon.
 :::